Brand Survey: 10 Questions To Ask Your Customers

 10 – What is your first impression of us?

-By asking people what their initial thought was of your business or brand, you’ll uncover how well you’re doing in terms of branding and marketing.
+By asking people what their initial thought of your business or brand, you’ll uncover how well you’re doing in branding and marketing.

-You can also ask your customer what they would like to see improve or change in your business or brand.
+You can also ask your customers what they want to see improve or change in your business or brand.
 If you’re selling a product, ask customers what they would like the product to look like, what they would like it to feel like, what colour they would like it to be, etc.

 You can even ask customers what you should change or improve.
 Don’t take it personally if they say things you don’t want to hear.
 Instead, listen to what they have to say.

 Most of us have had the experience of buying a new car or house.
 When looking for the perfect place to live or spend our hard-earned cash, we carefully consider every detail—from the outside to the inside.

 We ask ourselves, “Is this house or car going to provide me with all the amenities I need?” or “Can I get around easily in this car?”
 We might even ask ourselves, “What kind of neighbours will I be surrounded by?”

 We look to our homes and heart for the answers to these questions, but we also ask ourselves, “Are my clothes going to fit?”
 “Are my kids going to have a place to play in the yard?”
 “Will I be able to find what I need to do my job?”

 Our homes and cars are two of the most significant purchases we will ever make, but they’re also investments.
 They represent an enormous amount of our financial capital and, thus, a substantial investment.

 And, unlike cars, they aren’t disposable; they are the core of our identity.
 It’s the same with clothing and personal grooming.
 You can’t discard them, but they also reflect who we are.
 When we’re ready to buy something, we are trying to answer the question, “What are my first impressions of this company and its products?